wkaisertexas/tiktok-uploader/README.md

 - [Accounts made with](#accounts-made-using-tiktok-uploader)
 # Installation

-A prequisite to using this program is the installation of a [Selenium-compatable](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) web browser.
+A perquisite to using this program is the installation of a [Selenium-compatible](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) web browser.
 [Google Chrome](https://www.google.com/chrome/) is recommended.

 ## MacOS, Windows and Linux